mdn/content/files/en-us/web/css/css_anchor_positioning/using/index.md

 An important consideration with anchor-positioned elements is ensuring that they will always appear in a convenient place for the user to interact with them if at all possible, regardless of where the anchor is positioned.
 This often requires changing an elements' position as its anchor gets close to the edge of its containing element or the viewport, to stop the positioned element overflowing.

-In CSS anchor positioning, this is managed using two properties and an at-rule:
+In CSS Anchor Positioning, this is managed using the following:

 - {{cssxref("position-try-options")}}
-  - : Specifies one or more alternative **position options** for the browser to try placing the positioned element in, to stop it from overflowing.
-Position options can be specified using predefined options, {{cssxref("inset-area")}} values (wrapped inside an [`inset-area()`](/en-US/docs/Web/CSS/inset-area_function) function), or custom options defined using the {{cssxref("@position-try")}} at-rule.
+  - : Specifies one or more alternative **position try options** for the browser to try placing the positioned element in, to stop it from overflowing.
+Position try options are tried in the order they are specified in.
+Options can be specified using predefined options, {{cssxref("inset-area")}} values (wrapped inside an [`inset-area()`](/en-US/docs/Web/CSS/inset-area_function) function), or custom options defined using the {{cssxref("@position-try")}} at-rule.
 When multiple options are specified, they are separated by commas.
-- {{cssxref("position-try-order")}}
-  - : By default, the options specified in the `position-try-options` property will be tried in the order they are specified in. `position-try-order` allows you to specify various options that result in the options being tried in a different order, for example "try the option that will result in the positioned element having the largest amount of its height on-screen first."
 - {{cssxref("@position-try")}}
   - : The `@position-try` at rule allows you to define custom position options, named with a {{cssxref("dashed-ident")}}.
 The `<dashed-ident>` can then be used to reference the custom position options in the `position-try-options` list.

 > **Note:** There is also a shorthand property — {{cssxref("position-try")}}, which can be used to specify `position-try-options` and `position-try-order` values in a single declaration.
+We've not yet documented `position-try-order`, as there were still ongoing discussion about its specified behavior, which seems likely to change.

 > **Note:** In some situations you might want to just hide overflowing positioned elements — as discussed in the [Conditional positioned element hiding](#conditional_positioned_element_hiding) section — but in most cases it is better to keep them on-screen and usable.